axelbol/laravel-realtime-notification/README.md

 # Realtime pizza tracker with Laravel 7 - Vue and Pusher
-In this branch we have all the features we worked for realtime notifications with Laravel 7, Vue and Pusher
+In this branch we have all the features we worked for realtime notifications with Laravel 7, Vue and Pusher, if you want to start from the beginning go to crud branch

 ## How to use